 New students are required to complete an online language placement test prior to orientation week.

-While completed coursework in economics is not a requirement to apply to the Monterey Institute, we strongly recommend that students preparing to enter the program complete their economics study before matriculating to the Monterey Institute.
+While completed coursework in economics is not a requirement to apply to the Institute, we strongly recommend that students preparing to enter the program complete their economics study before matriculating to the Institute.
 There are several ways you can meet the economics prerequisite.

-Students applying to the Joint MPA/MA International Education Management program must demonstrate proficiency in microeconomics and macroeconomics before they can register for one of the required economics courses at the Monterey Institute.
+Students applying to the Joint MPA/MA International Education Management program must demonstrate proficiency in microeconomics and macroeconomics before they can register for one of the required economics courses at the Institute.